dantleech/blog/content/posts/2022-09-19-encountering-go-as-a-php-developer.md

 }
 ```

-This will print a representation of the value to `STDOUT`:
+This will print a representation of the value to `STDERR`:

 ```bash
 $ go run test.go